Extreme Prejudice (film): Box office

+Critical response

 The movie received generally positive reviews.
-It currently holds a 73% approval rating on Rotten Tomatoes based on 11 reviews with an average rating of 6.7/10.
+It currently holds an 82% approval rating on Rotten Tomatoes based on 11 reviews with an average rating of 7/10.

+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Hill later said "I don't think it was understood how much genre parodying was involved in that picture.
 It rather mystified a lot of American critics but it has its defenders."

 Nick Nolte later said the response to the movie was "a little tougher" than the success of his previous collaboration with Hill, 48 Hrs.

 Co-editor Billy Weber was also very fond of the movie despite the lukewarm reception: "Critics didn't like it, and it didn't do any business, but it's a fun movie, and it's a pure Walter movie.
 Powers Boothe was fantastic as the villain and of course, Nick Nolte was great.
 He's always great."